The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If a business changes its name and / or its address then it is required to notify HMRC of the change within 30 days.
 If the business fails to notify HMRC of this change within 30 days then it could be liable to a financial penalty.
-Please see the Overview of the three penalties introduced from 1 April 2010 guidance note for more information on the new penalty regime.
+See the Penalties for failure to notify guidance note.

 HMRC will need to be notified of the following changes:

 any changes to the UK address for an overseas company

 Businesses should either use the online service (see below), write to HMRC, or complete and submit a VAT484.
 A business cannot call or email HMRC to advise them of changes to the business details.

 If a business or individual has been appointed to represent a VAT registered person and they have either died or become incapacitated in some way, the representative will continue to use the existing VAT registration number whilst they deal with that person’s affairs.
 The VAT number will remain in place until:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.